 - £50.00 per person, if applied for at least 21 days in advance (as current). - £100.00 per person, if applied for less than 21 days in advance and at least ten days before arrival on the island (new service).
-To facilitate quicker processes this could ideally be applied for less than 10 days in advance, but without the UK Watch List and biometric security measures, this could be unrealistic for the Immigration Department to effectively administer.
-Establishing this as a regulation in the legislation should allow for timely changes,
+To facilitate quicker processes this could ideally be applied for less than 10 days in advance, Access to the information on the